 1. Not Just One Building

 One of the most common misconceptions about Masjid Al-Aqsa is that it refers to a single structure.
-In reality, it’s an expansive complex covering 144,000 square meters, encompassing over 200 historical buildings and monuments.
-The Qibli Masjid (the southern prayer hall), the Dome of the Rock, various gates, minarets, fountains, and open courtyards all collectively make up what is known as Masjid Al-Aqsa.
+In reality, it’s an expansive place covering 144,000 square meters, encompassing over 200 historical buildings and monuments.
+The Qibli Musallah (the southern prayer hall), the Dome of the Rock, various gates, minarets, fountains, and open courtyards all collectively make up what is known as Masjid Al-Aqsa.

 2. A Timeless Masjid

-Masjid Al-Aqsa has always been a Masjid, a sanctuary of worship, according to Islamic tradition — long before modern labels like “temple” or “site” came into use.
+Masjid Al-Aqsa has always been a Masjid, a place of monotheism and worship, according to Islamic tradition long before modern labels like “temple” or “haykal” came into use.
 From the time of Prophet Adam (AS) through Prophet Ibrahim (AS), Prophet Sulaiman (AS), and Prophet Isa (AS), it has served as a place of monotheistic worship.

 A hadith narrated by Abu Dharr (RA) in Sahih Bukhari confirms this sacred legacy: